devops4lib/DevOpsSummit/2020/summer_meeting/session_three_logging_and_observability.md

     * Logging everything can capture more and be more effective than analytics.
 * I’ve come across users wanting to not use logs to do analytics in favor of other tooling.
 * Trying to track user behavior to see when users are struggling or finding an issue does not work the way we want it to.
-* The point made about the value of logs as a valuable way to see user activity can also make them a dangerous source of user PII.
+* The point made about the value of logs as a valuable way to see user activity can also make them a dangerous source of user PII (Personally Identifiable Information).
 How do those of us that ship them out look at cleaning those logs to mitigate that risk or have folks given up that fight?
     * Data Dog by default has a do not ship statement so you have to be explicit about what you do shape to them.
 * For PII in logs there is the intent of being able to handle the log data before it gets sent out.
 You’re paying for 15 days of retention but you don’t know how long they are holding onto it.
     * Clean or sort out data before sending it out mentioned as a benefit of control of the data